What are ALS symptoms?

 - flaccidity (decreased muscle tone)

 - emotional lability (decreased ability to control laughing or crying)

 - decreased or absent reflexes (hyporeflexia) OR

 - increased or hyperactive reflexes (hyperreflexia)

 The disease can initially affect the muscles in the upper or lower extremities, or the muscles in the throat or thoracic area.
-As ALS progresses, more muscles become affected in different areas of the body, including in many cases the respiratory muscles, which slowly begin to degenerate.
+As amyotrophic lateral sclerosis progresses, more muscles become affected in different areas of the body, including in many cases the respiratory muscles, which slowly begin to degenerate.

 Through it all however, amyotrophic lateral sclerosis does not affect the five senses of sight, hearing, taste, smell and touch, nor does it normally affect the eye muscles, heart, bladder, bowel or sexual muscles.
 In some cases, people living with ALS develop cognitive difficulties and behavioral changes.

 More information about the signs and ALS symptoms can be found in the Manual for People Living with ALS.